International court sentences Congo warlord to 30 years

-THE HAGUE, Netherlands (AP) — The International Criminal Court sentenced a Congolese warlord known as “The Terminator” to 30 years imprisonment Thursday after he was convicted of crimes including murder, rape and sexual slavery.
+THE HAGUE, Netherlands (AP) — The International Criminal Court passed its highest ever sentence Thursday, sending a Congolese warlord known as “The Terminator” to prison for 30 years for crimes including murder, rape and sexual slavery.

 Bosco Ntaganda was found guilty in July of 18 counts of war crimes and crimes against humanity for his role as a military commander in atrocities in a bloody ethnic conflict in a mineral-rich region of Congo in 2002-2003.